pokgak/pokgak.github.io/content/articles/opa-conftest.md

 First, what is the relationship between OPA, Rego, and conftest?
 Rego is a declarative language used to write OPA policies.
 Then, OPA is the engine that takes in the policies written in Rego and evaluates it, producing a set of documents called "rules".
 You can use OPA and the Rego language directly to write policies for your config files but using conftest will make the DX much better.

+If you want to play around with the rules and input, you can use the [Rego Playground](https://play.openpolicyagent.org/).
+It's super useful and I used it to test out policies and test my hypothesis when playing around with Rego language.

 ## Rego Basics

 The Rego language focuses on querying the input to look for a given condition.
 If the input satisfies the query, then it will produce the document.